Inclusive Search and Selection

 You may also request a priority position in our #WakeAtWork Newsletter, posting positions through LinkedIn Talent Solutions, or a post on the University’s LinkedIn profile or other @WFUtalent social media accounts.

-Your WFU-HR Recruiter is also available to discuss additional diverse paid channels available and can provide standard verbiage to convey the University’s commitment to diversity and inclusion.
+Your WFU-HR Recruiter is also available to discuss additional paid advertising options and can provide standard language to convey equal opportunity and the University’s commitment to diversity and inclusion.
+Contact HR or work with your recruiter on a list of recommended advertising sites and listserves.

-Additionally, WFU-HR Recruiters attend strategic outreach events and job fairs that target underrepresented groups throughout the year.
+Additionally, WFU-HR Recruiters attend strategic outreach events and job fairs throughout the year.
 If you would like to join the HR team at these events, email askHR@wfu.edu.

 Recruitment Tactics